HatfieldConsultants/chatfield-rstudio/README.md

 -   Seamless integration with RStudio's API for a smooth user experience.

+-   Continue button for prompting ChatGPT to finish its response for the times it stops mid-answer.

 ## Quick-Start

 Follow these simple steps to install and start using the CHatField package in RStudio.